russellf9/factornine.co.uk/cv/builds/skills.md

 Experience with a variety of disciplines

-- Other languages familiar with - Flex, Java, MEAN, Playframework, and Objective-C
+- Other languages familiar with - Flex, Java, MEAN, Play Framework, and Objective-C

 - Animation tools - Greensock ( both AS3 and JS )